liatrio/adop-docker-compose/README.md

 Documentation can be found on our [GitHub page](https://github.com/liatrio/ldop-docker-compose).

 ### Issues
-If you have any problems with or questions about this project, please contact us through [Gitter](https://gitter.im/Accenture/ADOP) or a [GitHub issue](https://github.com/Accenture/adop-docker-compose/issues).
+If you have any problems with or questions about this project, please contact us through [Gitter](https://gitter.im/liatrio/LDOP) or a [GitHub issue](https://github.com/liatrio/ldop-docker-compose/issues).

 ### Contribute
 You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.
-You can find more information in our [documentation](http://accenture.github.io/adop-docker-compose/docs/contributing/).
+You can find more information in our [documentation](https://github.com/liatrio/ldop-docker-compose/wiki).

-Before you start to code, we recommend discussing your plans through a [GitHub issue](https://github.com/Accenture/adop-docker-compose/issues), especially for more ambitious contributions.
+Before you start to code, we recommend discussing your plans through a [GitHub issue](https://github.com/liatrio/ldop-docker-compose/issues), especially for more ambitious contributions.
 This gives other contributors a chance to point you in the right direction, give you feedback on your design, and help you find out if someone else is working on the same thing.

-## Roadmap
-We use this working [Roadmap](https://github.com/Accenture/adop-docker-compose/wiki/Roadmap) to evolve and summarise plans for future features and the merge of existing PRs.